MoreTorpedoes/WorldWarV/README.md

 ## Developing

+Run `node index.js` to start the server.
-Run `grunt serve` to serve the client side content.
+Run `grunt serve:client` to serve the client side content.

 ## Authors